pnp/powershell/documentation/New-PnPSite.md

 ```

 ### -Lcid
 The language to use for the site.
+For more information, see Locale IDs supported by SharePoint at https://github.com/pnp/PnP-PowerShell/wiki/Supported-LCIDs-by-SharePoint.
+To get the list of supported languages on a SharePoint environment use: Get-PnPAvailableLanguage.

 ```yaml
 Type: SwitchParameter